pythonbyte/call-api/README.md

-# Work at Olist - Call API
+# Call API

 # Description

-This project is a challenge for a job opening in Olist.
-It's like a Call Receiver, the API will receive Start Calls and End Calls and the API will return the bills of subscribers number, accordingly with the period sent as parameter.
+This project it's like a Call Receiver, the API will receive Start Calls and End Calls and the API will return the bills of subscribers number, accordingly with the period sent as parameter.

-Deployed app at Heroku: https://desolate-fortress-35658.herokuapp.com/

 # Installing